alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 ## Why “It Is Programmed” Is Not Enough

-“It is programmed” may be true.
+“It is programmed” is technically true.

 But it is not a complete answer.